 “Sure you can.”
 She made kissy noises and Norma circled the table, lying down next to her feet.
 “Ian and I both love dogs — we keep meaning to get one, but we just haven’t gotten around to it yet.
 We’d be happy to take care of her during the day, if that’s okay with you.”

-Ian watched as the doctor turned the offer over in his head, obviously wanting to take them up on it.
+Ian watched as the doctor turned the offer over in his head, clearly wanting to take them up on it.
 “Nick, I’d say yes if I were you,” he advised.
 “Di has a way of getting what she wants.”

 She grinned at that.
 “I’m relentless.
 Ask anyone in Transcription.”

 Nick studied them both, then Norma, who was now curled up around Diana’s foot and snoozing.
 “I can tell.
 Okay, you’ve got yourself a part-time dog.
 And thank you.”